apify/actor-whitepaper/pages/INPUT_SCHEMA.md

 new dataset/key-value store with the right schema, if it's the first time you're running some Actor, and then in the next runs you could reuse it.

-Note that the Actor's default dataset cannot be used as input, as it doesn't exist before the Actor is started.
-That's quite logical.
-But it also means that if the Actor wants the default dataset to be set certain schema, this needs to be done in Output schema.

-## TODOs
-- This file should be a complete reference for the input schema...
-- We should properly reconsider our current schema format.
-  For example, the way we write string enum is suboptimal as the user has to separately name keys and values instead of a simple map that is error-prone.
-(JC: Yes please!)
-- Also, e.g. change "editor: requesltListSoruces " to type: requesltListSoruces ... let's do this